The Hammer (2007 film): Production

-Ferro’s life is based on Adam Carolla’s real experiences as a construction worker in L.A.
+Ferro's life is based on Adam Carolla's real experiences as a construction worker and boxing coach in L.A.
 The Hammer was conceived by Carolla and writer Kevin Hench.
 It was directed by Charles Herman-Wurmfeld and independently produced by Eden Wurmfeld, reuniting the team that created the 2001 independent hit, Kissing Jessica Stein.
 Filming was completed in late July 2006.

 On the DVD commentary track, Carolla states that one of his favorite films is Albert Brooks' Defending Your Life (1991), and that with The Hammer he wanted to capture a similar message of not limiting one's life due to fears.

 Release

 The Hammer opened on 20 screens on March 21, 2008, and grossed $97,137 during its first weekend.
 The following week, the film expanded to 34 theaters and had box office totals of $104,803.
 It was presented at the Victoria Film Festival in February 2008 and received the Audience Favourite Award.
 The film also played at the Tribeca Film Festival in April 2007, and received a positive review in Variety.
 The film opened nationwide in the United States on March 21, 2008.

 The Hammer was released on DVD June 26, 2008.